microchip-pic-avr-examples/pic18f57q43-analog-read-serial-write-mplab-mcc/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Hello World
+# Analog Read Serial Write

-This example shows how to configure the ADCC, and USART on the PIC18F57Q43 Curiosity Nano using MPLAB Code Configurator (MCC) to do an analog conversion and display it on a terminal.
-The example uses the ADCC module to do the analog conversion and the USART to transmit the data to the terminal.
+This example shows how to configure the ADCC, and UART on the PIC18F57Q43 Curiosity Nano using MPLAB Code Configurator (MCC) to do an analog conversion and display it on a terminal.
+The example uses the ADCC module to do the analog conversion and the UART to transmit the data to the terminal.

 ![PIC18F57Q43 Illustration image](images/pic18f57q43_cnano.jpg)